IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 The city is looking for a PTA rep (or two) to help encourage and plan fun SRTS events.
 Please contact Treva King for more information. [trevaking@yahoo.com](mailto:trevaking@yahoo.com).

+## Mark your calendars for RIF!

+**Reading is Fundamental (RIF)** is a wonderful national program that gives free books to K-3 students twice a year.
+The students get to pick their very own books, smiles abound, and the love of reading is born!

+**This is a fun event that can't happen without volunteers!** April 28 is the big day and help is needed to assist with set-up, short shifts during the day, and cleanup.
+Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4) and support our youngest readers!

 ## It's time to think...YEARBOOK

 Calling All Photographers!